Developer Documentation

 }

-// data.requests tells you how many times this token has been used
+// data.requests — number of times this token has been validated

 Widget API —